servel333/enjoy2-configurations/README.md

 ## Notes

+* Please name your files as `Controller name - Application name - Alternative name`
+  * `Alternative name`: This is optional and is a place to put a note like `Inverted Y Axis`
-* Please design your configuration to work with the default game keyboard/mouse conguration for the application.
+* Please design your configuration to work with the default keyboard/mouse conguration for the application.
-* If you have a new configuration for an application that already has a config, please add a number to the end of the filename, or add a dash and put a description of what's different.
-  * For example, if you have a new "Risk of Rain" config, name the configuration "Risk of Rain2"
-  * Or, you can name your config "Minecraft - Inverted Y Axis"

-##
+## Standard configurations

 ```
      _________                                _________